WizHabasi08/AE/README.md

 # 🧠 AutoEncoder for Anomaly Detection

 This repository provides a Jupyter Notebook implementation of an AutoEncoder (AE) model designed for anomaly detection tasks.
-AutoEncoders learn a compressed representation of data and are trained to reconstruct it, making them effective for detecting outliers based on reconstruction error....
+AutoEncoders learn a compressed representation of data and are trained to reconstruct it, making them effective for detecting outliers based on reconstruction error...

 ---